-- You also should use virus, spyware and malware protection software to help protect your computer against attacks.
-McAfee AntiVirus, which is included with your High Speed Internet service, is one such protection system, or you can purchase other security protection software from retailers.
+- You should use virus, spyware, and malware protection software to help protect your computer against attacks.
+We include McAfee AntiVirus with your High Speed Internet service.
+You can also purchase security protection software from other retailers.

 - There is no fail-safe method of securing your router and computer, but taking the actions suggested here makes your wireless network more difficult for a casual user to compromise.